zibhub/GNDMS/0.6.x/installation-guide/index.md

 Depending on the designated role of your GNDMS installation you need to install and setup additional plug-ins.

-Additionally, there are build targets to for the C3INAD project in the `Buildfile`.
+Additionally, there are build targets for the C3INAD project in the `Buildfile`.